19 Best Places to Visit in Montreal in Summer

 1. Olympic Park

-Start your tour of Montreal in the summer with the iconic Olympic Park (1).
-The park was home to the 1976 Winter Olympics.
+Your tour of Montreal in the summer should include the iconic Olympic Park (1), home of the 1976 Winter Olympics.
 It now hosts major concerts and sporting events.
-Another attraction of the place is the world's tallest inclined tower, nicknamed Big O which refers to the Olympics and the circular shape of its roof.
-You can opt for a guided tour to understand the significance of the place and events held there.
+Another attraction is Montreal Tower — the world's tallest inclined tower— nicknamed Big O, referring both to the Olympics and the circular shape of its roof.
+Choose a guided tour to understand the significance of the place and events held there.

 How to reach here: Take a train from Station McGill to Station Pie-Ix.
 Then walk or take a cab to Olympic Stadium.